-- Add the livers and heart part to the pot with the onions and cook on medium heat for 7 to 10 minutes.
-You can a bit more duck fat at this point and season with salt and pepper.
+- Add the livers and heart to the pot with the onions and cook on medium heat for 7 to 10 minutes.
+You can add a bit more duck fat at this point and season with salt and pepper.

 - Add the vinegar, basil and half the cranberries.

-- Cut all the cranberries from the other half in half.
+- Cut the remaining cranberries in half.